javrodriguez/Diff-Boundaries/README.md

 # Diff-Boundaries

 This pipeline performs a pairwise differential analysis of TAD boundary insulation in two conditions.
 It was designed to use output files produced by the HiC-Bench pipeline.
-It uses the domains (TADs) identified by the Crane method and the 'ratio' insulation scores obtained for each replicate.
+It uses the domains (TADs) identified by the Crane method (params.crane.ins_0500K.tcsh) and the 'ratio' insulation scores obtained for each replicate (matrix.ratio.k=001.tsv).

-This tool generates a master table with the insulation metrics for each boundary, a volcano-plot and a boxplot and three bed files with the boundary coordinates of the boundaries classified as 'increased', 'stable' and 'decreased' insulation-wise.
+This tool generates a table with the insulation metrics for each boundary, a volcano-plot, a boxplot and three bed files with the boundary coordinates of the boundaries classified as 'increased', 'stable' and 'decreased' insulation-wise.

 RUN: